Startup Security Toolkit

 Is it still useful for technical founders?

 Yes.
-It is useful for technical and non-technical teams because the issue is often operational structure, not just technical knowledge.
+It is useful for technical and non-technical teams because the issue is often operational structure, not only technical knowledge.

 What happens when we outgrow the toolkit?

-You can move into the implementation, audit, or advisory layers depending on what support you need next.
+You can move into the implementation, audit, or advisory layers depending on the kind of support you need next.

 Is this cheaper than buying multiple separate templates?

-Usually yes, and it gives you a more connected system rather than isolated documents.
+Usually yes, and it gives you a more connected operating system rather than isolated documents that do not work well together.